 World Cup 2026 stadiums

 The 2026 World Cup stadiums consist of 16 football stadiums in Canada, the United States and Mexico.
-The capacity of the stadiums averages more than 68,000.
+On this page you will find everything about the football stadiums, including the matches, capacity, photos, and background information.

-These are the stadiums of the 2026 World Cup and their capacity:
+These are the stadiums of the 2026 World Cup:

 Due to FIFA's rules on stadium sponsorship, most of the venues will use alternative names during the tournament